Skip to main content

 5. They’ve developed adaptive behaviors.

 Turning up the TV, replying “Huh?” and asking you to repeat yourself are all ways kids can compensate for their hearing troubles.
-Your child may show physical behaviors too.
+Your child may show physical behavior too.
 Like sitting closer to a source of sound.
 Moving their head or “good ear” toward you in conversation.
 Or watching your face and mannerisms intently to collect visual cues.

 It’s always best to start with a hearing test.